brief-ds/brief-ds.github.io/_posts/2025-09-25-tensorflow-mlx.md

      ...
 ```

-On one run, cProfile's output clearly ranks each forward or backward function of the mathematical operators by the total time, under the `tottime` column.
-The most costly was the tensordot operation (tensor multiplication), followed by differentiation of the element-wise multiplication.
+cProfile's output clearly ranks each forward or backward function of the mathematical operators by the total time, under the `tottime` column.
+On one run, the most costly was the tensordot operation (tensor multiplication), followed by differentiation of the element-wise multiplication.

 ### micrograd is comparable in performance
 micrograd turns out not to lose out in performance.
 We benchmarked the model behind [https://tsterm.com](https://tsterm.com) written with different libraries.
 The shorter the run time is the better.